finalburnneo/FBNeo/src/burner/libretro/README.md

 Most likely for the same reason as above.

 ### Game XXX runs faster in MAME2003/MAME2010, why ?
-This is not MAME, we are generally using a more "up-to-date" code.
-Overall, FB Alpha is slower than old MAME version but more accurate and less buggy.
+Overall, FBNeo is slower than old MAME version because it's more accurate (meaning less bugs).
-This libretro port also support various features which are usually buggy or absent in MAME cores (netplay, rewind, retroachievements, ...).
+This libretro port also support various features which are usually buggy or absent in MAME cores (readahead, netplay, rewind, retroachievements, ...).
 It might use additional resources.

 ### Cheat code doesn't work, why ?
 There should be partial support through the new API relying on main ram exposition.